Integrative Behavioural Ecology

 Using many different taxa, we seek to understand how social and collective interactions are modified by current context, how animals perceive and process social cues, and how environments – both social and physical – change and are changed by social behavior.
 We take a broad approach, combining proximate neurobiological and genetic mechanisms of social behavior, with analyses of the physics of interactions, up to broad evolutionary and ecological studies of social influence and collective behavior.
 For more detailed information on our group and projects, please also visit our external lab page.

-Here’s what we do in the Comparative Evolution of Social Behaviour Lab
+Here’s what we do in the Integrative Behavioural Ecology Lab